About Alliance for Rural Impact

 The Alliance for Rural Impact is designed to provide all aspects of the community and economic development process utilizing unique and comprehensive delivery methodology.
 We identify a community’s foundational assets and drive progress until outcomes are achieved.

-Melanie Fourkiller, Treasurer
+Melanie Fourkiller, Secretary

 Melanie has served as Policy Analyst for the Choctaw Nation of Oklahoma since December, 2011, advising on Self-Governance and Health Policy.
 The Choctaw Nation, with over 230,000 citizens, covers 10 ½ counties in southeastern Oklahoma and operates a hospital as well as nine outpatient health centers.
 From 2006 to 2011, Melanie served as Secretary of State for the Cherokee Nation, a federally-recognized tribe of over 340,000 citizens, over 3,600 employees and an annual budget of approximately $600 million (at that time).
 The Secretary of State is a Constitutional position of the Nation, appointed by the Principal Chief and confirmed by the Council of the Cherokee Nation.
 Prior to service as Secretary of State, Melanie served in the capacities of Executive Officer (Chief of Staff), Group Leader of Government Resources and Self-Governance Administrator.